 Perry Lee graduated from Olive Branch High School, where he lettered in baseball and football.
 He also attended Northwest Mississippi Community College in Senatobia.
 In 1966, Perry Lee began working for the Home Telephone Company (later known as Century Telephone) for 32 years.
 He was awarded their “Outstanding Customer Service Award.”
 A former Olive Branch Alderman, Olive Branch Volunteer Fire Chief, team member at Northcentral Mississippi Electric Power Association, and employee for Guardsmark, Perry Lee was inducted into the Olive Branch Hall of Fame in 2014 for his contributions to the city of Olive Branch.

 Perry Lee is married to Charlotte Floate Bowlan.
 Together the two have two children (sons, Jason and Ashley), and two grandchildren.
 He enjoys spending time with his family, watching college sporting events, and is an ardent Ole Miss football supporter.
-His family has been long time members of First Baptist Church of Olive Branch.
+He has been a long time member of First Baptist Church of Olive Branch.

 Stanley McKnatt Funeral Assistant - Olive Branch